SaifSabban/MiniTV/README.md

 dtoverlay=audremap,enable_jack,pins_18_19
 ```
 12. Open the file "config.txt" using any text editor and place the following after "rootwait": <br/>```modules-load=dwc2,g_ether```
-13. Create a file with the name "ssh" and wiothout any file extention
+13. Create a file with the name "ssh" and without any file extension
+14. Save and Close any open files

+## Software Setup